Ritika037/Bhopal-tour-app/README.md

 # TourGuideApp

-## Project name: Bhopal Darshan[^](https://github.com/RB-93/TourGuideApp/blob/master/README.md#legends)

 ## Description:

-This project was created as a part of the Android Basics Nanodegree and for Google India Scholarship Challenge 2k18.
+This project was created as a part of the Android Basics .
 The goal of this project is to create a Tour Guide App which presents relevant information to a user who’s visiting your city.
 The app can list top attractions, restaurants, public places, or events for the city.
 * In this project, I have worked on showing famous attractions of the city [Bhopal](https://en.wikipedia.org/wiki/Bhopal) - _The City of Lakes_ is the capital city of the Indian state of Madhya Pradesh.
 <p align="center">
   <img src="https://github.com/RB-93/TourGuideApp/blob/master/app-demo/bhopal_lake.jpg?raw=true" width="450" height="200" title="City Lake View">